aelamari757/HyperionDevAssignments/README.md

 The quick brown fox jumps over the lazy dog.
 THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG. abdullahelamari@Abdullahs-MacBook-Air Desktop %
+# Second Assignment manipulation.py (Watched String indexing in Python is easy by Bro Code on YouTube to get a better understanding)
+abdullahelamari@Abdullahs-MacBook-Air Desktop % python3 manipulation.py
+Enter a sentence: The Temptations vs The Stylystics The length of the sentence is: 33
+Altered sentence: The Temptation@ v@ The Styly@tic@ Last 3 letters backwards: sci
+New word made from first 3 and last 2 letters: Thecs abdullahelamari@Abdullahs-MacBook-Air Desktop %